Harun Ahmed Chowdhury

-Harun Ahmed Chowdhury is a retired two star officer, diplomat and veteran of the Bangladesh Army.
-He was the first high commissioner of Bangladesh to the Maldives and furthermore antecedent ambassador to Cyprus, Serbia and Zimbabwe.
+Harun Ahmed Chowdhury is a retired two star officer, diplomat, and veteran of the Bangladesh Army.
+He was the first high commissioner of Bangladesh to the Maldives and, furthermore, the antecedent ambassador to Cyprus, Serbia, and Zimbabwe.

 Early life and education

-Chowdhury was born on 6 November 1945 in Noakhali District of Bengal Presidency at British India (now in Chittagong Division, Bangladesh).
+Chowdhury was born on 6 November 1945 in Noakhali District of the Bengal Presidency, British India (now in Chittagong Division, Bangladesh).
 His father was Justice Abdus Sobhan Chowdhury.
-He completed his Matriculation examination from Jashore Zilla School in 1960 and finished high school from the Dinajpur Government College in 1962.
+He completed his matriculation examination from Jashore Zilla School in 1960 and finished high school from the Dinajpur Government College in 1962.
 He obtained his Bachelor of Arts degree from Dhaka College in 1964.
-At the same year he joined the Pakistan Army as an officer cadet from Inter Services Selection Board and was commissioned from the Pakistan Military Academy with the 5th East Bengal Regiment on 1966.
-After joining Bangladesh army, Chowdhury finished his staff college courses from Defence Services Command and Staff College on 1980.
+That same year he joined the Pakistan Army as an officer cadet from the Inter Services Selection Board and was commissioned from the Pakistan Military Academy with the 5th East Bengal Regiment in 1966.
+After joining the Bangladesh Army, Chowdhury finished his staff college courses from the Defence Services Command and Staff College in 1980.

 Military career

 Bangladesh Liberation War

-Chowdhury served the 5th East Bengal and the 14th Punjab Regiment before being dispatched to East Pakistan Rifles where he was promoted to captain and was the adjutant of 17th East Pakistan Rifles battalion on 1971.
-He fought in the Bangladesh Liberation War after rebelling against Pakistan Army in Kaptai where he was stationed.
-He commanded a company of East Pakistan Rifles and was attached to 8th East Bengal Regiment under orchestration of his brigade commander Major Ziaur Rahman and was injured while fighting in the battle of Kalurghat.
+Chowdhury served in the 5th East Bengal and the 14th Punjab Regiment before being dispatched to the East Pakistan Rifles, where he was promoted to captain and was the adjutant of the 17th East Pakistan Rifles battalion in 1971.
+He fought in the Bangladesh Liberation War after rebelling against the Pakistan Army in Kaptai, where he was stationed.
+He commanded a company of East Pakistan Rifles and was attached to the 8th East Bengal Regiment under the orchestration of his brigade commander, Major Ziaur Rahman.
+He was injured while fighting in the battle of Kalurghat.
 He was awarded the Bir Uttom, the second-highest military award for individual gallantry.

 Post War

-After the independence of Bangladesh, Chowdhury commanded two infantry companies under 65th Infantry brigade and was promoted to the rank of major in 1977.
-He remained with his unit which was formed into 24th infantry division and was designated initially as second in command of 11th East Bengal Regiment and later divisional general staff officer (grade-2) at Chittagong Cantonment.
+After the independence of Bangladesh, Chowdhury commanded two infantry companies under the 65th Infantry Brigade and was promoted to the rank of major in 1977.
+He remained with his unit, which was formed into the 24th Infantry Division and was designated initially as second in command of the 11th East Bengal Regiment and later as divisional general staff officer (grade-2) at Chittagong Cantonment.
 He was promoted to the rank of lieutenant colonel in 1981 and was transferred to army headquarters as director of military intelligence.
-At the time of the assassination of President Ziaur Rahman in 1981, Chowdhury wrote the announcement for the murder of Major general Abul Manzur, then general officer commanding of 24th infantry division and a plotter in the assassination of the president, with input from chief of general staff Major general Nuruddin Khan.
-Chowdhury was promoted to the rank of Colonel in 1985 and served as colonel general staff of 9th Infantry Division for a brief time before permanently dispatched to Ministry of Foreign Affairs.
+At the time of the assassination of President Ziaur Rahman in 1981, Chowdhury wrote the announcement for the murder of Major General Abul Manzur, then general officer commanding of the 24th infantry division and a plotter in the assassination of the president, with input from chief of general staff Major General Nuruddin Khan.
+Chowdhury was promoted to the rank of colonel in 1985 and served as colonel general staff of the 9th Infantry Division for a brief time before being permanently dispatched to the Ministry of Foreign Affairs.